 If your vehicle received after-market additions before the accidents – i.e. custom spoilers, rims and body kits – then you may also entitled to having their respective values added to the final settlement at the end.
 However, items like new tires may not be recovered since they are part of the vehicle’s bluebook value.

 Contact a Chicago Car Accident Attorney

 If you were involved in a car accident and were injured due to another person’s negligence, you may have many questions.
-Contact Willens Injury Law Offices by calling (312) 957-4166 or by filling out our online contact form.
+Contact Willens & Baez by calling (312) 957-4166 or by filling out our online contact form.